Table of Contents

 Sediment Transport and Canyon Carving

-These floods are incredibly efficient agents of erosion.
-They transport massive volumes of sediment—from fine silt to house-sized boulders—down from the plateau and into the Colorado River.
-This sediment load acts like liquid sandpaper, grinding down the bedrock and widening the canyon.
-The debris fans and deltas at the mouths of side canyons are the direct result of this process.
-These features, in turn, create the rapids on the Colorado River that are famous among whitewater rafters.
-A single major flood can deposit enough material to completely re-engineer a rapid, changing the river's course and gradient.
+Flash floods are incredibly effective at transporting sediment, ranging from fine silt to enormous boulders, from the plateau into the Colorado River.
+This sediment acts like liquid sandpaper, grinding and eroding the canyon bedrock, deepening and widening tributary channels over time.
+Debris fans and sediment deltas at the mouths of side canyons are direct results of this process and contribute to the formation of rapids that are popular among whitewater rafters.

 Geological Timeline of Rapid Events